Chen Qingzhi: Campaign against Northern Wei

 Unfortunately, Yuan Hao did not wish to remain a puppet of the Liang dynasty and refused Chen's request for more elite Liang reinforcements.
 To prevent Chen from getting reinforcements behind his back, he even wrote to Emperor Wu of Liang Xiao Yan claiming that the situation was under control and that it would be unwise to send more Liang occupation troops in, in case it aroused more resentment among the people of the captured Northern Wei cities.
 Xiao Yan thus halted the movement of reinforcements from the Liang-Wei border.
 To make matters worse, Chen's soldiers committed abuses and atrocities on the people of Luoyang, losing all local support, while Yuan Hao also proved an inept and self-indulgent ruler.

 Within less than two months of Yuan Hao's entry into Luoyang, the Northern Wei loyalist counterattack succeeded despite fierce resistance from Chen's army, and Yuan Hao fled from the city.
+(Note: Yuan Hao himself would be killed in flight by Jiang Feng (江丰), with his head reaching Luoyang on 13 Aug 529.
+Emperor Xiaozhuang's biography in Book of Wei dated Yuan's death to the same day, but with the month and year recorded as the 7th month of the 2nd year of the Yong'an era.
+However, Emperor Wu's biography in Book of Liang and History of the Southern Dynasties recorded that it was Erzhu Rong who killed Yuan Hao on 19 Aug 529.)
 Chen led his troops on an orderly retreat, pursued by Erzhu Rong.
 But his army was caught in a flash flood at the Mount Song River (outside Luoyang), and almost completely destroyed - most of the troops either died or deserted.
 Chen himself escaped back to the south after shaving his head and disguising himself as a monk.
 Despite the overall failure of the campaign, upon Chen's return to Jiankang, Emperor Wu still rewarded Chen by making him General of the Right Guard and Marquis of Yongxing County, with a fiefdom of 1500 households.